DanielBrunnsaker/GenExp/README.md

 ## TODO:
+- Potentially generate the Overlord-protocol (e.g. replace some variables in the reference protocol such as sampling time and regenerate)

-- Still need the AutonoMS parts
+- Still need the AutonoMS parts (should be somewhat trivial, as AutonoMS outputs an annotated tsv with peak areas)
-- Hypothesis formalization
+- Hypothesis formalization (alec & filip)
-- Autoamted testing
+- Automated testing (daniel & alec & filip)

 ### References:
 1. https://www.sciencedirect.com/science/article/pii/S266731852300017X?via%3Dihub